The Just Come

 The mug slipped out of my hand, spilling coffee all over the table.
 She grimaced at the mess, shaking her head.

-“Nice,” she snorted then looked up.
+“Nice.”
+She snorted then looked up.
 “You gonna clean that up?”

 Ooooohhhh, was I?
-I kicked the floor, propelling my chair back and turned to grab one of the kitchen knives I kept on a rack above the counter.
+I kicked the floor, propelling my chair back and spun to grab one of the kitchen knives I kept on a rack above the counter.
 But to my horror, she was already there examining one of the knives in her hand.

 “A little faster buddy and you would have made it,” she murmured with indifference.